wx-chevalier/Awesome-Lists-and-CheatSheets/Tech/01~CS/Language/C/C-List.md

 - [2022~Everything I wish I knew when learning C](https://tmewett.com/c-tips/): This page is a living collection of summaries, signposts, and advice for these broader points that made my journey with C and other compiled languages easier.
 I hope it’s useful to you!

+- [2025~learn-c #Series#](https://www.learn-c.org/): learn-c.org is still under construction - If you wish to contribute tutorials, please click on Contributing Tutorials down below.

 # Resources

 ## Books